This page covers the most important care information and bits of advice that every new chinchilla owner wants to know.

 - When chinchilla urinates outside the special toilet, collect the wet bedding and put it in the litter bowl.

 - Clean the litter bowl with a paper towel every day.
-Wash it with a warn water once a week.
+Wash it with a warm water once a week.

 How Much Food and Water do Chinchillas Need?